-The best smartphones aren't quite as predictable as they once were with a number of new options emerging, including many in the $500-$750 range.
-Now you aren't going to get a folding screen or a 50x zoom at that price unless you bump up to the full $1,000 and up flagships, but those features don't matter to everyone.
+While some of the best smartphones remain the top-tier flagships from Samsung and Apple, we see more and more budget-friendly options in the $500-$750 range.
+Now you aren't going to get a folding screen or a 50x zoom at that price, that's still reserved for the $999 and up phones, but those features don't matter to everyone.

-True flagships still have their place, they push the boundaries of what's possible in a smartphone form factor, but some of the best smartphones can do everything most need them to do for far less.
-Whether you want the latest and greatest or just the best smartphone for your specific needs, it's a great time to be in the market for a new phone.
+True flagships have their place, they push the boundaries of what's possible in a smartphone form factor, but some of the best smartphones can do everything most need them to do for far less.
+Whether you want the latest and greatest or just the best smartphone for your specific needs, it's a great time to buy a new phone.

 We've spent hundreds of hours reviewing and researching all of the best smartphones available today and whether you value productivity, photography, gaming, social media, videography, or battery life, these phones are the best of the best.